 Patients with heart problems commonly talk about HDL and LDL cholesterol.
 Anyone who’s had a heart attack knows that they must increase some blood values and lower others to protect their heart.

 However, not only heart patients are familiar with these terms.
 Worldwide prevention campaigns have paid off, as increasingly more people now understand how cholesterol works and its effects on the arteries.

 Both HDL and LDL cholesterol are parts, or portions, of total body cholesterol.
 They’re fatty substances that cells require for metabolism.
 As such, we don’t need to eliminate cholesterol entirely but control it instead.

-Based on what can be measured in a blood test, cholesterol is divided into two categories:
+Based on what can be measured in a blood test, cholesterol is divided into three categories: